Terence McNaughton: Managerial career

 In retirement from playing McNaughton became involved in the coaching side of hurling.
 In late 2004 he took charge of the Antrim minor hurling team along with his former playing colleague Dominic McKinley.
 Before he took up that appointment McNaughton also took charge of a combined Ulster hurling team for Fitzgibbon Cup inter-university competition.
-In 2005 Antrim won the Ulster minor title, however, the team was later defeated in the All-Ireland series.
+In 2005 Antrim won the Ulster minor title; however, the team was later defeated in the All-Ireland series.
 In 2006 both McNaughton and McKinley were appointed co-managers of the Antrim under-21 team while also retaining their positions as co-managers of the minor team.
 That year both Antrim teams won their respective Ulster titles, however, both the minor and under-21 teams were later defeated in the All-Ireland series.
 He also went on to make hurls under the name McNaughton hurleys.

 Antrim

 In late 2006 both McNaughton and McKinley were appointed joint-managers of the Antrim senior hurling team.
 They also retained their positions as joint-managers of the under-21 team.

 McNaughton and McKinley's opening season as managers got off to a good start as Antrim beat London, and then trounced Down by 2–24 to 0–4 to win the Ulster final.
 Antrim then went on to play in group 1A of the qualifiers, with matches against Galway, Clare and Laois.
 The managed a single victory over Laois, leaving them third in the group and unable to proceed any further.

 McNaughton's 2008 season started promisingly with Antrim winning the Walsh Cup for the first time.
 This campaign included beating the 2007 (and subsequently 2008) All-Ireland Champions, Kilkenny.
-Later in the year, the nine counties of Ulster, along with London, participated in the Ulster championship.
+Later in the year, the nine counties of Ulster, along with London, participated in the Ulster Championship.
 A system of seeding designed to reduce the number of one-sided matches left Antrim's first game a semi-final against Derry, which they won 2–17 to 1–12.
 The provincial final saw Antrim take on Down once again with victory going to Antrim.
 McNaughton and McKinley's team got little reward for this provincial victory due to the introduction of a new format for the All-Ireland championship.
-This meant that Antrim were forced to play Galway in phase one of the qualifiers.
+This meant that Antrim were forced to play Galway in phase one of the fqualifiers.
 Antrim were trounced by 'the Tribesmen' by 6–21 to 1–10.
 Phase two of the qualifiers saw Antrim take on Waterford, however, a 6–18 to 0–15 defeat saw Antrim's championship campaign come to an end.
 Antrim then had to play a relegation play-off against Laois, to ensure that they remained eligible to compete in the All-Ireland series in 2009.
 They duly won that match 2–18 to 0–16.